The NHS workers who have died during the Covid-19 outbreak

 – Lynsay Coventry, midwife

-Princess Alexandra Hospital in Harlow, Essex announced the death of 54-year-old – the first involving a serving NHS midwife after testing positive for the virus – on April 5.
+Princess Alexandra Hospital in Harlow, Essex, announced the death of the 54-year-old – the first involving a serving NHS midwife after testing positive for the virus – on April 5.

 – Emily Perugia, care worker